learningdebunked/ArchitecturalPatterns/README.md

    ** Federal Enterprise architecture framework
    ** Gartner Enterprise architecture framework

+Microservices - come up with a bounded context , self contained components

-A good architect starts with customer
+A good architect starts with customer , watch your customer work with our software

+Design patterns - Building blocks of architecture

+Read code
+Understand any open source project
+O'reilly architecture conference

+Conway's Law:  communication structure and architecture have to match

+BUFD - Big upfront Design

  Layered Architecture: Separates concerns into hierarchical layers like presentation, business logic, and data access.
 This is a tried and true way to structure applications.